 Tips for pricing your artwork - artist vlog w/ Lachri

 You might remember I made a post a while ago about how to paint black hair.
-I'll put a card up here so you can go watch it.
-But today I want to talk about painting black things in general.
+But today, I want to talk about painting black things in general.

 Now, I guess you're probably thinking the answer to the question, "what do you paint something that's black?" is "Black, duh."
 But that's not exactly correct.